The Jim Barry Story

 Jim and Nancy, with the help of their sons, purchased further sites including Clare River (1989), Jacka’s (1995) and John Knox Oval (1998) in Coonawarra, which help in contributing to our various wines today.

 Jim Barry sadly passed away in Clare in 2004 and was recently honoured with a “Legends Hall of Fame” award at the 2014 Clare Valley Gourmet Weekend.
-Fortunately Nancy continues to play an important role in the everyday running of the business.
+Nancy played an active role in the business until her passing on the 12th of February 2018.

 Tom and Olivia